broodjeaap/go-watch/README.md

 Fetches every URL given as input and outputs every HTTP response.
 During editing, http requests are cached, so not to trigger any DOS protection on your sources.

-## Browserless Get URL

-Fetches the given URL through [Browserless](#browserless) and outputs the HTTP response.
-Will log an error if no Browserless instance is configured.

-## Browserless Get URLs

-Fetches every URL given as input through [Browserless](#browserless) and outputs every HTTP response.
-Will log an error if no Browserless instance is configured.

 ## CSS